Bezoek van Rob Jetten voor het tekenen van het convenant voor de energietransitie.

 Future

-Beekenkamp Group is proud to have been part of this impactful event and looks with confidence to the future of Energy Transition Greenhouse Horticulture 2022-2030.
+Beekenkamp Group is proud to have been part of this impactful event and looks forward with confidence to the future of the Energy Transition in Greenhouse Horticulture 2022-2030.